gr0vity-dev/nano-local/README.md

 # nano-local

-nano-local is a feature complete local nanocurrency network that enables prototyping on a local version of the nano network.
-This projects enables you to spin up your own local nano network with your own genesis block.
+This project aims to easily spin up custom [nano-currency](https://nano.org) network on your local computer.
-RPC access to the genesis account is enabled by default at port http://localhost:45000 All configuration is done inside <code>nl_config.toml</code>
+The default config spins up a network 4 node : 1 genesis and 3 voting nodes of which each holds 33.3% of the total vote weight.
+Each node comes with their rpc and websocket endpoint enabled.

-Many additional services can be enabled : [nanolooker, nanoNodeMonitor, nano-vote-visualizer, nanoticker] A test-suite is included to do some basic checks.
-Currently some tests may fail.
+All configuration is done inside the config file :  `nanolocal/nl_config.toml` Many additional services can be enabled :
+- nanolooker
+- nanoNodeMonitor
+- nano-vote-visualizer
+- nanoticker
+A test-suite with some basic network- and block propagation checks can be run after having initialised the network.

-prerequisites :
+## prerequisites

-* python3
+* python3.7
 * docker
 * docker-compose (if you use docker-compose v1.xx try adding <code>--compose_version=1</code> flag)